 The style of the suite is traditional, with hardwood flooring, and tones of soft creams and browns.
 Its furniture matches the décor, with a king bed in the bedroom, and 2 good sized sofas in the living area.
 Suffice it to say, I slept very well that night.

-The bathroom is every woman’s dream come true.
-There’s a generous bathtub with Jacuzzi facilities, a vanity area complete with Molton Brown products, and a separate rainforest style shower.
+The bathroom’s every woman’s dream come true.
+There’s a generous bathtub with Jacuzzi facilities, a vanity area complete with Molton Brown products, and a separate rainforest-style shower.

 Having a turn-down service is a feature I love about staying in a luxury hotel.
 It adds an extra touch of old school charm, not to mention, the room’s all ready for you to relax.